apache/doris/docs/documentation/en/sql-reference/sql-functions/date-time-functions/unix_timestamp_EN.md

 # unix_timestamp
-Description
+## Description
-'35;'35;' 35; Syntax
+### Syntax

 `INT UNIX_TIMESTAMP(), UNIX_TIMESTAMP(DATETIME date)`

-Converting a Date or Datetime type to a UNIX timestamp
+Converting a Date or Datetime type to a UNIX timestamp.

-If there are no parameters, the current time is converted into a timestamp
+If there are no parameters, the current time is converted into a timestamp.

-The parameter needs to be Date or Datetime type
+The parameter needs to be Date or Datetime type.

+Any date before 1970-01-01 00:00:00 will return 0.

+This function is affected by time zone.

-'35;'35; example
+## example

 ```
 mysql> select unix_timestamp();